openstack/ironic-inspector/README.rst

 Errors when starting introspection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``Refusing to introspect node <UUID> with provision state "available"
+* *Refusing to introspect node <UUID> with provision state "available"
-and maintenance mode off``
+  and maintenance mode off*

   In Kilo release with *python-ironicclient* 0.5.0 or newer Ironic
   defaults to reporting provision state ``AVAILABLE`` for newly enrolled
   nodes.  **ironic-discoverd** will refuse to conduct introspection in
   this state, as such nodes are supposed to be used by Nova for scheduling.
   See `Node States`_ for instructions on how to put nodes into
   the correct state.

 Introspection times out
 ~~~~~~~~~~~~~~~~~~~~~~~

-There may be 3 reasons why introspection can time out after some time (defaulting to 30 minutes):
+There may be 3 reasons why introspection can time out after some time (defaulting to 60 minutes, altered by ``timeout`` configuration option):

 #.
 Fatal failure in processing chain before node was found in the local cache.
    See `Troubleshooting data processing`_ for the hints.